A free quadratic equation calculator that shows and explains each step in solving your quadratic equation.

 =0, and the equation becomes 0+bx+c=0, or bx+c=0.
 The equation bx+c=0 is a linear equation, and not a quadratic equation.

-Quadratic equations have real-life applications.
+Quadratic equations are an important part of mathematics.
 Quadratic equations are needed to find answers to many real-world problems.
-The acceleration of an object as it falls to earth is one example of an application of quadratic equations.
+The distance before a vehicle can stop once you hit the brakes is one example of an application of quadratic equations.